A Brief History of FBCA

 1840s

-A growing dispute over missionary activities splits the church into two factions, one opposing any efforts toward evangelism and the other group supporting the spreading of the Gospel.
-For a time, the anti-missionary members occupy the church building, forcing the pro-missionary group and the pastor to meet across the street in the Lyceum.
-A court decision settles the matter in favor of the pro-missionary group.
-Slowly, spirits heal and the church reunites.
+A growing dispute over missionary activities split First Baptist into two factions, one opposing any efforts toward evangelism and the other group supporting the spreading of the Gospel.
+For a time, the anti-missionary members occupied the church building, forcing the pro-missionary group and the pastor to meet across the street in the Lyceum.
+A court decision settled the matter in favor of the pro-missionary group.
+Slowly, spirits healed and the church reunited.

 1860s

-The Civil War causes many churches to halt regular services.
-First Baptist Church continues regular worship services on Washington Street until June, 1862, when, in the midst of Sunday worship, a Union military guard seizes the church building for use as a hospital.
-The church meets for a time in a building on Cameron Street.
-In 1864, the pastor, Dr. C.C.
-Bitting, is arrested and jailed for not submitting to the demands of Union authorities.
-He is later arrested again and deposed from the ministry because of his refusal to "publicly and approvingly pray for the President of the United States and for the Army and Navy."
-Dr. Bitting appeals to President Lincoln, stating that Baptists throughout their history have stood for complete separation of church and state.
-A a matter of conscience, they "refrained from all complications of religious matters with civil, political, or military affairs."
-He asks that the church building be returned to the congregation and the church be reimbursed for damages.
-Federal authorities return the building to the church in 1865, and fifty years later the government settles with the church for rent and damages in the amount of $3,900.
+While the Civil War caused many churches to halt regular services, First Baptist Church continued holding worship services on Washington Street until June, 1862, when, in the midst of Sunday worship, a Union military guard seized the church building for use as a hospital.
+The church met for a time in a building on Cameron Street, and in 1864, the pastor, Dr. C.C.
+Bitting, was arrested and jailed for not submitting to the demands of Union authorities.
+He was later arrested again and deposed from the ministry because of his refusal to "publicly and approvingly pray for the President of the United States and for the Army and Navy."
+Dr. Bitting appealed to President Lincoln, stating that Baptists throughout their history have stood for complete separation of church and state.
+As a matter of conscience, they "refrained from all complications of religious matters with civil, political, or military affairs."
+He asked that the church building be returned to the congregation and the church be reimbursed for damages.
+Federal authorities returned the building to the church in 1865, but it wasn't until 50 years later that the government settled with the church for rent and damages in the amount of $3,900.

 1885

-The Women's Missionary Society is organized, followed by the Baptist Young People's Union (forerunner of the Baptist Training Union) in 1892.
+The Women's Missionary Society was organized, followed by the Baptist Young People's Union (forerunner of the Baptist Training Union) in 1892.

 1903